 Training, qualifications & experience

-Since then, apart from my private practice, I have also worked with G.P. surgeries and held the position of UK ambassador for Crossroads, Antigua, a rehabilitation centre created by Eric Clapton.
+Apart from my private practice, I have held the position of UK ambassador for Crossroads, Antigua, a rehabilitation centre created by Eric Clapton.

 I have appeared alongside Kelly Osborne on the Radio 1 programme ‘Sunday Surgery’ and with Calum Best in the BBC1 documentary ‘Brought up by Booze’, as well as contributing articles to several magazines and newspapers.